Modelling the galaxy-halo connection with semi-recurrent neural networks: Important Features

-For ten independent runs of each randomised network, we compute the ratio of the median predicted scatter to that of the un-randomised network, as a function of halo mass for central galaxies in \cref{fig:rt1}, and a function of subhalo mass for satellite galaxies in \cref{fig:rt2}.
-Instances where the median scatter is clearly offset from the fiducial prediction show where the scatter is supported by a property of this shuffle group, while a larger interquartile range indicates that the shuffle group positively affects the convergence speed of the network.
-We also show logarithmically scaled histograms of these halo masses to show the proportion of galaxies affected by certain shuffle groups.
+For ten independent runs of each randomised network, we compare the median predicted scatter to that of the un-randomised network, as a function of halo mass for central galaxies, and a function of subhalo mass for satellite galaxies.
+Instances where the median scatter is clearly offset from the fiducial prediction show where the scatter is supported by a property of this shuffle group.